TediShopov/TediShopov.github.io/RatkingMD.md

 **On Start (Once):**
 *   Static and dynamic object with layers colliding with the throwable item layer are copied into the Simulation World.

-*   A dictionary maps dynamic objects between the main scene and the physics scene, allowing their transforms to be synchronized when need.
+*   A dictionary maps dynamic objects between the main scene and the physics scene, allowing their transforms to be synchronized when needed.

 **Before Throw Simulation (Once):**